ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 #### Rules

--  **Objects 1/2 of a beat apart or less must not overlap perfectly.**
+-  **Objects 1/2 of a beat apart or less must not overlap perfectly.** Slider heads or tails perfectly overlapped by slider tails are exempt, so long as their sliderbodies are visible.

 #### Guidelines